 4) Hang the Pump Up

 If your pump is not so big and weighty, you can use this technique.
-Hang it by the power cord or tying it with a rope.
+Hang it by the power cord or tie it with a rope.
 A hanging pump does not touch or vibrate against anything, so it will not make noise.

 Additional Tips to Get Rid of Noisy Air Pumps